jbroadway/analog/README.md

 * Buffer - Buffer messages to send all at once (works with File, Mail, Stderr, and Variable handlers)
 * File - Append messages to a file
 * FirePHP - Send messages to [FirePHP](http://www.firephp.org/) browser plugin
-* LevelBuffer - Buffer messages and send only if sufficient error level reached (works with File, Mail, Stderr, and Variable handlers)
+* LevelBuffer - Buffer messages and send only if sufficient error level reached
 * Mail - Send email notices
 * Mongo - Save to MongoDB collection
 * Multi - Send different log levels to different handlers